-The Chief Finance Officer for the Commissioner is the Chief Finance Officer of the Police ICT Company (the Company).
+The Chief Finance Officer is the Chief Finance Officer of the Police ICT Company (the Company).
 The Company is a company limited by guarantee and is wholly owned by Police and Crime Commissioners in England and Wales.
 It was established to support policing to make the public safer through better ICT, through seeking to act as a bridge between the policing, technological and commercial worlds.
-During the 2018/19 financial year, the Police and Crime Commissioner for Gwent paid a total to the Company of £91,669 (2017/18: £90,896).
+During the 2019/20 financial year, the Police and Crime Commissioner for Gwent paid a total to the Company of £93,339 (2018/19 £91,669).